mrbusche/matthewbusche.com/_posts/2018-05-20-leading-the-transformation-applying-agile-and-devops-principles-at-scale-notes.md

 - When estimates are off many organizations react by spending more and more in planning instead of focusing on delivering software
 - Instead of scolding people who commit on a red build, create a process that eliminates the problem
   - Usually roll back the last commit
 - Many organizations ask their manual testers to learn to automation what they have been doing manually for years.
-Some orgs buy tools to record what the manual testers are doing and that&#8217;s even worse
+Some orgs buy tools to record what the manual testers are doing and that's even worse
   - Record and playback is awful because if any UI changes the whole test is trash
 - An acceptance test should test one thing and one thing only.
 - All configurations should be in version control